|

 An analytical graphical business model

-business model (see Fig. 2.1.).
-This model will form the basis of a
+graphical business model (see Fig. 2.1.).
+This model will form the basis of

 description can be used by the business management for their principal